IN THIS FREE GUIDE:

 Polishing TechniquesHow a particular combo is actually used is also an important part of how it works.
 In basic terms, how a polish or compound breaks down or is "worked through' is crucial to getting the desired result.
 Fully working your product into the paint is essential, regardless of if you're heavy cutting as part of a multi-stage correction, or performing a single stage enhancement with Tripple.

 The ideal area for polishing is about six times the size of your polishing pad, and the rule of thumb is to start off at a low speed, working multiple passes to a high speed, before working back down for a final pass on a low speed to ensure the product has fully broken down.
+It's also important not to rush through each pass, moving the machine slowly and smoothly (but also always keeping it moving) is the key.
+About 2-3cm a second is an ideal pace for machining.

 The only exception to the rule is our advanced One Step All-in-One Compound which takes a few more passes to fully work through.
 This is because, unlike every other compound that can only break down slightly, One Step is designed to start off as a course cutting compound but refine down to a fine finishing polish.
 That means that you can tackle a heavy cut and still finish down to near flawless without changing products and pads along the way.